-During the FY2015-17 work plan, we collected several sets of high-quality measurements of migrating dune fields at the Colorado River stream gage above Diamond Creek.
-We used these data to develop a probabilistic model that relates bedload flux to discharge, suspended sand flux and grain size (Ashley and others, 2016) for the purpose of reducing uncertainty in the measurements of sand flux made in Project A. In this work plan, we propose to apply that model to additional gaging sites.
+During the FY2015-17 work plan, we collected several sets of high-quality measurements of migrating submerged dune fields at the Colorado River stream gage above Diamond Creek.
+We used these data to develop a probabilistic model that relates bedload flux to discharge, suspended sand flux and grain size (Ashley and others, 2016) for the purpose of reducing uncertainty in the measurements of sand flux made in Project A. Under Project B for FY18-20, we propose to apply that model to additional gaging sites.
 Data necessary to extend the model will be collected at the gaging stations at RM 30, RM 61, and RM 87 during the 2019 channel mapping campaign.
 Data will also be collected on Project A gage-station maintenance trips to avoid added logistics costs.

 This project element will result in development of a generalized model that predicts instantaneous bedload flux from measured discharge and suspended sediment flux and grain size, calibrated to each of the five gaging stations between RM 30 and RM 225.
 Model outputs will be incorporated into the existing sediment monitoring pages on www.gcmrc.gov, for quasi real-time bedload estimates.
 These improved total load (bedload plus suspended load) estimates will allow for more accurate tracking of changes in sediment storage and for designing HFEs.